fireeye-ops/cache/resume.md

 ## Objective

-An entry-level position in systems administration or software development.
+An entry- or mid-level position in systems administration or software development.

 ## Employment